dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

             _unitOfWork.Complete();
         }

-While we are in the service we will provide a method for generating new valid OrderIds.
-In our case we will just let the *OrderFactory* create a new *Guid*, but we may have had to go to the database to get the next sequential Guid, or the next available *Long Integer* using a *High-Low* strategy.
+While we are in the service we wil provide a metthod for generating new valid OrderIds.
+In our case we wil just let the *OrderFactory* create a new *Guid*, but we may have had to go to the database to get the next sequential Guid, or the next available *Long Integer* using a *High-Low* strategy.

 In Part 4 we move to the client, (well our Integration Tests!) and